gotaproblem/pistorm-atari/README.md

 You can start the emulator with the default Atari configuration by typing `sudo ./emulator --config configs/atari.cfg`.
 **Important note:** Do not edit the default configuration file - `atari.cfg`.
 Instead, make a copy and save it in configs/.
 This way, you will never have any problems using `git pull` to update your PiStorm repo to the latest commit.
-Three sub-directories are present for Emulator run-time usage: They are, roms, dkimages and configs.
+Two sub-directories are present for Emulator run-time usage: They are, roms and configs.
 The roms/ directory contains a compressed file.
 * `cd roms`
 * `unzip roms.zip`